 You’ll make the most of today's rise of online food delivery when you base your strategies on the real-world needs and preferences of your customer base.
 If you know what your customers want, you’ll be able to create a customized marketing plan that targets your main audience.

-- Use relevant promotions.
+Use relevant promotions.
 If the weather forecast is bad in your area, try emailing customers with special delivery promotions and freebies to keep sales (and spirits) high.
-Merchants on DoorDash also have access to products like First Order, $0 Delivery and Order Again and Save, which help you reach more customers with greater visibility.

-- Create customer loyalty.
-Promote loyalty programs on holidays, weekends, and around larger cultural events—times when people don't want to quit what they're doing to run out and grab food.
-This could look like building your own loyalty program, or participating in a subscription program like DashPass, which gives customers exclusive deals on delivery fees.
+Create customer loyalty.
+Promote loyalty programs on holidays, weekends, and around larger cultural events — times when people don’t want to quit what they're doing to run out and grab food.

-- Stay social.
+Stay social.
 Use a combination of paid and organic social media marketing tactics to drum up greater buzz for your restaurant and delivery services.
-Keep your social media channels current by posting regularly—and promoting your delivery services (tip: Instagram even has a button to link your DoorDash page in your Stories and profile).
+Keep your social media channels current by posting regularly — and promoting your delivery services.
 Drive engagement by reposting user-generated content on your profiles.
-Lastly, we also Lastly, if you have an advertising budget, consider creating relatable social media ads that emphasize the convenience of enjoying your food—no matter where customers are or what they're doing.
+Lastly, if you have an advertising budget, consider creating relatable social media ads that emphasize the convenience of enjoying your food — no matter where customers are or what they’re doing.

 Get started with DoorDash